It Stains the Sands Red (2017)

-The movie starts with a really impressive camera shot from the sky of Las Vegas burning in flames after it has been thrown into a full-blown zombie apocalypse.
-We see all of the buildings and cars have been completely destroyed and as the camera zooms in we’re shown two Vegas residents Nick (Merwin Mondesir) and Molly (Brittany Allen), fleeing for their lives in a Porsche.
+The movie starts with a camera shot from the sky of Las Vegas burning in flames after it has been thrown into a full-blown zombie apocalypse.
+Everything’s been completely destroyed as two Vegas residents Nick (Merwin Mondesir) and Molly (Brittany Allen), flee for their lives in a Porsche.
 Speeding down the long and dusty Arizona desert roads they taking hits of cocaine as they race to a remote airstrip from which they will be able to escape the horrors via airplane.

 After a quick pit stop, the Porsche gets trapped in the sand and before Nick and Molly can get away they see a slow figure coming towards them.
-The cause of the apocalypse becomes clear as the figure gets closer, there’s no mistaking the decayed appearance of a zombie.
-After they fail to run it away, Molly suddenly leaves, running into the dark, followed closely by the same creature.
+Molly suddenly begins running into the dark, followed closely by the same creature.
 However, no matter what she does or how far she runs, she can’t escape it.
 And with only a smartphone for navigation and limited supplies, she must try to make the 30 mile trip to the airfield on foot whilst being pursued by the ravenous flesh-eater.

 It Stains the Sands Red has some pretty intense and gruesome moments throughout it, and the characters are developed just enough to start getting a feel for them and actually care about their survival….well, at least for the female – the zombie, on the other hand, is also getting some of your feels because you are now realizing that you care for him too, he’s just that pitiful.
 We can also see and understand how and why the woman also develops a sort of emotional attachment to the zombie that’s chasing after her, while still leading to some very aggressive horrifying situations.